ikelaiah/threadpool-fp/docs/ThreadPool.Simple-API.md

 Exceptions raised by the handler are contained by the pool.
 They cannot terminate a worker or prevent task completion accounting.

+Containment does not limit callback execution time.
+A task or `OnError` handler that blocks continues to occupy its worker, and can delay `WaitForAll` and `Shutdown`.
+Apply an application-level timeout or cancellation mechanism to operations that may block.

 ## Lifecycle and submission timeouts (v0.8.0)